sherryrich/heard-it/README.md

 ### Navigation

 I created a logic flowchart to help organise the site structure.
-This also helped visually to confirm user roles and the permissions.
+The ERD entity relationship diagram helped visually to confirm user roles and the permissions.
-After this was created I was able to move on and create an ERD entity relationship diagram.

 <details>
   <summary>Click here to view website navigation:</summary>